 7. Avoid bad smells

-Where the run of waste pipe is more than two metres, the displaced waste water can pull air from nearby waste traps instead of from the vent pipe, siphoning the water seal, creating a gurgling sound and releasing drain smells.
+Where the run of waste pipe is more than 2m, the displaced waste water can pull air from nearby waste traps instead of from the vent pipe, siphoning the water seal, creating a gurgling sound and releasing drain smells.
 This can be avoided by fitting anti-siphon valves in the waste pipe, or anti-siphon traps.

-8. Water pressure
+8. Check your water pressure

 Ensure you check the pressure on your hot and cold supply – many shower and tap mixers require 3-bar or more, and won’t suit a traditional gravity-fed (header tank) system.
+A shower head for low water pressure systems can help, but won't solve the problem.

-9. Circulating hot water
+9. Circulate hot water faster

 If the bathroom is on the end of a long plumbing run, hot water can take ages to arrive.
 You could connect the end of the run back to the hot water cylinder and fit a bronze pump on the loop so hot water circulates (a timer will save energy).
 Taps will then run hot instantly when opened.